Blessing-Enakpodia/Keezo-Superstore/README.md

 # Keezo-Superstore Sales Data Analysis with Excel

 ## Introduction
-Keezo is a fictitious company ....
+Keezo superstore is a fictitious retail store.

 ## Problem statement
 Keezo superstores aims to gain valuable insights into its sales and financial performance to make informed business decisions.
 The store requires an in-depth analysis of various key metrics to evaluate its revenue, profit, and sales across different segments and regions.
 To achieve this, the store seeks answers to the following questions: